TL;DR: Before/afters of yet another dead monument to consumerism.

 Demolition on the mall started, and soon everything went to Hell from there, when a pissing-match broke out between the mall’s owners and financial lenders, and the property fell into foreclosure.
 Work halted mid-demo, leaving gaping holes at the former entrance to JCPenney, and the mall corridor which once-led to Montgomery Ward.
 These openings were crudely walled-off using some kind of fiberboard material and insulation, then drywalled-off from public view on the inside.
 The exterior, where this demolition took place, still looks like an eyesore to this day.
-Additionally, about a quarter of the mall’s parking lot was torn-up and brought back down to the first level parking – meaning the mall’s emergency doors on the second level now opened to a 20-foot drop, and had to be welded shut.
+Additionally, half of the upper level parking was torn-up and graded back down to ground level – meaning the mall’s emergency exits on the upper level, between Wards and Penneys, now opened to a 20-foot drop and had to be welded shut.

 To repeat: fire doors, welded shut.

-At the start of this decade: the mall fell into bankruptcy, and city inspections revealed this abortion of a project had also compromised part of the mall’s foundation, the roof’s structural integrity, and the poor sealing job led to disgusting levels of mold growing in what remained of the Montgomery Ward wing.
+At the start of this decade: the mall fell into bankruptcy, and city inspections revealed this abortion of a project had compromised part of the mall’s foundation, the roof’s structural integrity, and the poor sealing job led to disgusting levels of mold growing in what remained of the Montgomery Ward wing.

 Meanwhile, Sears packed up the cats in 2012 – leaving Carson’s as the lone anchor, and a handful of mostly-independent retailers remaining in the mall’s interior.
 From there: the exodus was so rapid that mall directories were several years outdated by the time a county judge formally declared the building unsafe, and ordered it closed after the 2014 Christmas season.
 Carson Pirie Scott – who organized the construction of the mall over 40 years ago, and owns and maintains their own building – remains open to this day.
 However, January 7, 2015 was the rest of the mall’s final day of business.